Iscycia/aspen/README.md

 # aspenHYSYS
 Projects on AspenHYSYS

-This repository will contain all my work done on AspenHYSYS follwing the curriculum of:
+This repository will contain all my work done on AspenHYSYS following the curriculum of:
   - University lecture "Processtechnology and Plant Design" at Karlsruhe Institute of Technology (KIT)
   - Online classes on Udemy